-There is a deficit of both a functional acres gained and credits in the North Central Service Area.
+For the 2020 reporting period, there is a deficit of both functional acres gained and credits in the North Central and Southeastern Service Areas.
 This means that impacts of development projects exceeded mitigation activities to offset the impacts.
-This is because a very small number of credits were created in comparison to the development activities.
-Credits were created primarily through efforts to permanently plug and abandon oil or gas wells and to reclaim these sites (n=10).
-Due to the relatively small geographic direct footprint, the number of credits is very small; nonetheless, it remains important to document reclamation of these sites and the removal of all above ground infrastructure.
-Additionally, one Stewardship Account grant was awarded in this Service Area in 2016, but it had not closed as of December 31, 2019 (Watson easement).
-That Stewardship Account grant project is expected to close in 2020 and create an estimated 28,934.24 credits.
-When this grant project closes, the North Central Service Area is likely to have a surplus in subsequent reporting years.
+This is because a very small number of credits were created in comparison to the development activities in both the North Central and Southeastern Service Areas.
+Credits in these Service Areas were created primarily through efforts to permanently plug and abandon oil or gas wells and to reclaim these sites (n=3 in the North Central Service Area; n=1 in the Southeastern Service Area) and one Stewardship Account grant closing in the North Central Service Area.
+Due to the relatively small geographic direct footprint of oil and gas wells, the number of credits is very small; nonetheless, it remains important to document reclamation of these sites and the removal of all above ground infrastructure.
+Additionally, one Stewardship Account grant was awarded in the North Central Service Area in 2016, (Watson easement) and closed in 2020, creating 28,934.24 credits.